Cord Meyer: Personal life

 On April 19, 1945, Meyer married Mary Eno Pinchot, the second daughter of Amos Pinchot and Ruth Pickering Pinchot, in her mother's Park Avenue home in New York City.
-On 18 December 1956, Meyer's nine-year-old son, Michael (born 1947), was hit by a car and killed.
+On 18 December 1956, Meyer's nine-year-old son, Michael (born in 1947), was hit by a car and killed.
 Meyer had two surviving sons, Quentin, born in November 1945, and Mark, born in 1950.
 Meyer and his wife Mary divorced in 1958.
 On 12 October 1964, his former wife Mary was shot dead by an unknown assailant alongside the Chesapeake and Ohio Canal.
 Her sister and brother-in-law Benjamin C. Bradlee, later the executive editor of The Washington Post, caught James Angleton breaking into Pinchot's residence.
 Angleton apparently was looking for Mary Meyer's diary that allegedly contained details of her love affair with John F. Kennedy, the recently assassinated U.S. President.

 In 1966, Meyer married Starke Patteson Anderson.